 "Pay attention!"
 "Focus!"
 "Just two more pages, then you can take a break."
-Virtually all parents have tried pleading with their kids to get them to buckle down and focus on something.
+Virtually all parents have tried pleading with their kids to get them to buckle down and focus.
 Kids have short attention spans, after all.
 But when do you know if your child's inattention is an issue that needs to be addressed?
 Having age-appropriate expectations about attention spans is a good place to start.

 Attention Spans by Age